AGCoL

 ln -s <location of directory of annotation files> annotation

 3. Use the Add project button on the symap interface (lower-left corner) to add the project name to the data/seq directory.
-Use the project's parameter window to enter the location of the sequences and optional annotation files into the Sequence files and Anno files parameters.
+Use the project's parameter panel to enter the location of the sequences and optional annotation files into the Sequence files and Anno files parameters.

 All sub-directories in data/seq are shown on the left-panel of the symap interface.